Adam-Peel/news-aggregator/README.md

 The current live api server can be found at: https://news-aggregator-7e9t.onrender.com/

-All APIs are currently unrestricted and accessible to all, and a list of endpoints, with information about what can be accessed, and how is available in [Link](endpoints.json).
+All APIs are currently unrestricted and accessible to all, and a list of endpoints, with information about what can be accessed, and how is available in [The endpoints](endpoints.json).

 ## Local hosting - Necessary repo modifications